The Third Party Litigation Funding Law Review: Portugal

 Structuring the agreement

 As mentioned earlier, third party funding is not regulated in Portugal, which means that there are no rules governing agreements between third party funders and funded parties.
 Therefore, parties have full discretion on what to include and how to regulate their relationship, and are limited only by the general rules of public policy (prohibition of excess, and proportionality between the parties' obligations), good faith, abuse of rights and moral principles.

 Although third party funding contracts are not regulated in Portugal, there has been an attempt to identify in them some of the characteristics found in regulated and standard contracts.

 These include, according to some commentators, a form of joint venture, specifically an 'association in partnership', as regulated by Portuguese Decree-Law 231/81 of 21 July, while others contend that there are similarities with some forms of structured financial instruments, which constitute a form of funding to cover risks associated with company activity beyond the conventional ways that might be included in the balance sheet.

-Despite any similarities with a partnership structure or a structured financial instrument, third party funding certainly has unique features that clearly set it apart, so not only is it not regulated under Portuguese law, but it also does not match any of the extensive list of standard contracts in our legal system, meaning that it is at the parties' discretion to define the terms of the funding agreements, within the civil law limits discussed.
+Despite any similarities with a partnership structure or a structured financial instrument, third party funding certainly has unique features that clearly set it apart, so not only it is not regulated under Portuguese law, but it also does not match any of the extensive list of standard contracts in our legal system, meaning that it is at the parties' discretion to define the terms of the funding agreements, within the civil law limits discussed.

 Nonetheless, in Portugal, as in many other jurisdictions, our experience is that third party funders will have their own standard forms with a common law framework and the natural advantage of coming from regulated markets that have dealt with the many problems that we have briefly touched upon above for a long time.
 However, these factors should not be allowed to overshadow the need to factor in the particularities of the local market.